 You don’t have to trust me, you can go look this up.
 As a disclaimer: at university I studied old texts and the language never directly translates to present day English and the meanings of certain words change.
 The word ‘Gay’ is a prime example.
 The meanings of words change all the time.
 You have to read old text in the context of their time, for the Qur’an this is supposed to be in the 600’s.
 ‘Gay’ started changing meaning around the 19th century so just imagine how many words in the Qur’an have different meanings.
 Don’t take everything at face value.
 This is the same in any religious text.

 The Muslim faith is a peaceful one.
-Therefore Terrorists are not, despite what they say; followers of that religion and real Muslims do not identify with what they are doing.
-They are fanatics and misinterpret these religious texts for their own motives, as do a lot of people who keep sharing these posts.
+Therefore, Terrorists are not, despite what they say; followers of that religion.
+Muslims do not identify with what they are doing.
+Terrorists are fanatics and misinterpret these religious texts for their own motives, as do a lot of people who keep sharing these posts.
 I am so sick of seeing Facebook groups like ‘

-The point I want to get across is that these posts you write and share against Muslims, or other faiths, or ethnicities are harmful and hurtful.
-You are teaching the young children around you to hate people that are different and to fear those that mean you no harm.
-You are intimidating people who only mean peace and making them feel unsafe in their home.
+These posts written and shared against Muslims or other faiths, or ethnicities are harmful and hurtful.
+They’re teaching children to hate people that are different.
+You are intimidating people and making them feel unsafe in their home.
 You’re like anti-Gandhi spreading evil.

 As elections are running at the moment, tensions get high around immigration and what makes Britain great.
-I cannot answer that but I know for certain it’s not racists.
+I know for certain it’s not racists…